News

 The first day consisted of the inter kingdom archery competition (IKAC) in longbow and crossbow.
 Competitors all over the kingdom shoot at IKAC events and send results into the Kingdom throughout the year.
 A winner is announced at the end of the year allowing our members, no matter how distant, to compete directly with each other.

 Day two was a magnificent 16 target hunt.
-These are especially fun because you get to walk thru the fields and shoot at 3D targets in a variety of positions.
+These are especially fun because you get to walk through the fields and shoot at 3D targets in a variety of positions.
 We had bunnies in the grass, cats (sorry), birds in trees, boar in bushes, ducks in a pond and finally a dragon on a hay bale.

 The archery marshals Mistress AElfgifu of Burnfield and Master Wulfric Greycloak set the courses on both days and supervised all the shoots.
 We thank them for their commitment to making the event so much fun.